We are already here.

 Code executes.

-Code does not plead, persuade, or threaten.
+Code does not plead or persuade.

-Code does not discriminate or forget.
+It does not discriminate or forget.

 In code, rules are explicit.